 Has your business taken the leap into the world of e-commerce yet?
 With more and more shoppers displaying urgent buying behavior and prioritizing convenience amid the pandemic, there’s no denying the customer experience has shifted toward a more digital front.
 As e-commerce continues to expand and grow, online businesses see sales surge with the impact the Covid-19 outbreak has on everyone globally.
 Our lives post-pandemic will definitely have monumental changes, and if your business hasn’t already prepared for that, it’s best to have a plan moving forward.

 Worldwide, slashed resources and shriveled marketing budgets are inevitable challenges marketers are facing.
 In turn, the average consumer seems to have jumped on the trend of keeping a tight fist on their spending money.
 But with activity on online channels seeing a sharp incline, brands are naturally leaning more towards boosting engagement and conversions digitally.
 Brands everywhere are on tenterhooks – what’s next?

-These are the post-pandemic marketing and small business trends to look out for:
+These are the post-pandemic e-commerce marketing trends to look out for:

 - Building brands with an authentic human connection

 - More authentic conversations between brands and customers

 - Solid consumer trust in products and services to boost better-informed buying decisions (testimonials, micro-influencer brand promotion)